aaronjensen/eslintd-fix/README.md

 [![MELPA](https://melpa.org/packages/eslintd-fix-badge.svg)](https://melpa.org/#/eslintd-fix)
 [![MELPA Stable](https://stable.melpa.org/packages/eslintd-fix-badge.svg)](https://stable.melpa.org/#/eslintd-fix)

 Minor-mode to automatically fix javascript with [eslint_d][].
 Built with a focus on speed, you will typically barely notice a delay when saving, if at all.

+This package was recently rewritten to use a direct network connection to [eslint_d][] rather than a node shell command.
+This is significantly faster, but could have introduced bugs.
+If you notice anything out of the ordinary, please report it.

 ## Installation